krathalan/wtwitch/README.md

 ## More information
 See `man wtwitch` if you have the AUR package installed.
 Otherwise, read the manual here: [wtwitch.1.scd](wtwitch.1.scd)

+## Bugs
+Please file requests and report any bugs at: https://todo.sr.ht/~krathalan/wtwitch

 ## FAQ
 ### Why not use [Streamlink Twitch GUI](https://github.com/streamlink/streamlink-twitch-gui)?
 Streamlink Twitch GUI is great for people uncomfortable with the command line.
 However, I personally was unsatisfied with it for a number of (fairly trivial) reasons.